-Countless workers across Ireland who are working from home due to the Covid-19 outbreak are entitled to avail of e-worker tax relief.
+The good news is that countless workers across Ireland who are working from home are entitled to avail of e-worker tax relief.

 E-worker relief is a tax relief on expenses which people may incur while working from home.